DecisiveAI/mdai-docs/src/install/aws/adding-certs.md

 *🙆🏽‍♂️ Okay.. one more stretch.. that's better.. back to it!*

-## Step 1: Assigning SSL Certificates for your custom domain
+## Step 1: Assigning SSL Certificates to your ingress endpoints

 ### Option 1: 🚜 AutoGen a Cert